 I spent a few months studying in Florence, in some of the most fun months of my life.
 While my friends were traveling to other far-away countries, I...

 Hailing from the coastal area of Livorno, this classic chickpea recipe is a much-beloved local tradition.
-Students and late-night munchies seekers revel in this dish, and local Italian families looking to provide on-the-go snacks for kids adore this delight for its versatility and most importantly, portability.
+Students and late-night munchies seekers revel in this dish, and local Italian families looking to provide on-the-go snacks for kids adore this delight for its versatility.

 No need to soak chickpeas here as the recipe uses chickpea flour instead - this is a must, so look for the flour in local specialty grocers or shops catering to Italian clients.
 The torta is typically served on its own, cut into squares, but here we flesh it out for you and make it more substantial for a great starter or first course.